awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 The structure of a landing zone in AWS Control Tower is as follows:
 + **Root** – The parent that contains all other OUs in your landing zone\.
-+ **Core OU** – This OU contains the log archive and audit member accounts\.
++ **Security OU** – This OU contains the Log Archive and Audit accounts\.
 These accounts often are referred to as *shared accounts*\.
+You can choose customized names for these shared accounts when you launch your landing zone\.
+However, they cannot be renamed later\.
-+ **Custom OU** – The custom OU is created when you launch your landing zone\.
-This and other member OUs contain the member accounts that your users work with to perform their AWS workloads\.
++ **Sandbox OU** – The Sandbox OU is created when you launch your landing zone, if you enable it\.
+This and other registered OUs contain the enrolled accounts that your users work with to perform their AWS workloads\.
 + **AWS SSO directory** – This directory houses your AWS SSO users\.
 It defines the scope of permissions for each AWS SSO user\.
 + **AWS SSO users** – These are the identities that your users can assume to perform their AWS workloads in your landing zone\.

-## What Happens When You Set Up a Landing Zone<a name="how-it-works-setup"></a>
+## What happens when you set up a landing zone<a name="how-it-works-setup"></a>

 When you set up a landing zone, AWS Control Tower performs the following actions in your management account on your behalf:
-+ Creates three Organizations organizational units \(OUs\): Root, Core, and Custom\.
++ Creates three Organizations organizational units \(OUs\): Root, Security, and Sandbox \(optional\)\.
-+ Creates two shared accounts: the log archive account and audit account\.
++ Creates two shared accounts in the Security OU: the Log Archive account and the Audit account\.
 + Creates a cloud\-native directory in AWS SSO, with preconfigured groups and single sign\-on access\.
 + Applies 20 preventive guardrails to enforce policies\.
 + Applies six detective guardrails to detect configuration violations\.